Wild Waters

 A three-week journey into relationship with your local waters, exploring connection, ceremony and guardianship in your own watershed

-The old stories tell us that water holds memory.
-Memory, carried through rivers and streams, held in deep lakes and seas.
+The old stories tell us that water holds wisdom, healing and memory.
+Carried through rivers and streams, held in deep lakes and seas.
 Now the waters are asking something of us: to remember to listen, to remember to honour and to remember to stand in right relationship.

 In ancient Britain and Ireland, rivers and waterways were sacred places.
 They were thresholds between this world and the otherworld.
 We see this in their names, in their stories, and in the practices that grew up around them.
 Once, we regarded our waterways with such reverence that we offered them our most prized possessions as gifts.
 Weapons, jewellery, crafted objects, offerings made in recognition that these waters were alive, powerful, and worthy of honour.